guardian/gateway/docs/okta/web-apps-integration-guide.md

 ### How would I get a user’s details to display?

-The Id and access tokens hold "claims" about the user, essentially a key-value pair of fields which the token "claims" to have about the user, and is only validated through verifying the signature of the token.
+The ID and Access tokens hold "claims" about the user, essentially a key-value pair of fields which the token "claims" to have about the user, and is only validated through verifying the signature of the token.

 Once validated and decoded, the "claims" can be used within the application to read user information.

 The ID token is what a client should read from in order to read and display user information.
 The access token is used to make API calls to other services, and should not be used to read user information.

 Claims are customisable depending on the scopes and application.
 We want to keep the number of claims to a minimum so that we don’t give away any additional information about the user outside of what is required by the application.
-Which is unlike what is possible at the moment, where if a user has an `SC_GU_U` cookie, the application/api can read any/all information about the user.
+Which is unlike what is possible at the moment, where if a user has the legacy `SC_GU_U` cookie, the application/api can read any/all information about the user.

 ### Where should we store the tokens?